 Hosting a meeting with your lawmaker is invaluable exposure for lawmakers to our unique issues, but it is equally invaluable to report back on the meeting's details to Joshua Habursky.
 For instance, perhaps the lawmaker requested specific information that could not be provided during the course of the meeting.
 Maybe he/she agreed to cosponsor a particular bill and ICBA should reach out to the lawmaker’s staffer to ensure that happens.

 You are already reallocating time and attention from running your community bank to meet with your lawmaker.
 Pass the baton to ICBA and let us know what needs to be done to further promote the value of community banking to the lawmaker.
 Your role as a constituent community banker is to show-and-tell, so let ICBA tie up any loose ends afterward.

 Step 5 - Fill out a Congressional Meeting Report Form

-Staff members are often overlooked when seeking to "meet with Congress".
-Some people construe a visit from a lawmaker's staff instead of the actual lawmaker as a slight to their cause.
+Legislative staff members are often overlooked when a constituent is seeking to "meet with Congress."
+Some people construe a visit from a lawmaker's staff instead of the actual lawmaker as a slight to their interests.
 This is an enormous misconception.

 Congressional staffers are a vital part of every member's office.
-If you are offered the opportunity to meet with a lawmaker's banking or financial services staffer, you are being handed an excellent opportunity to create a relationship that can delve much deeper on substance and issues than most Members of Congress have the time to devote.
-Meetings with staffers can generally be much larger in scope, and longer in length than the usual meeting with a Representative or Senator.
-The opportunity to demonstrate the "big picture" of how your bank is impacting the community is only limited by your own time and creativity.
+Meeting with a lawmaker's banking or financial services staffer presents an excellent opportunity to initiate or nurture a relationship that allows for delving much deeper on substance and issues than most lawmakers have the time to devote.
+Meetings with staffers can generally be much broader in scope, and longer in length than the usual meeting with a Representative or Senator.
+The opportunity to demonstrate the "big picture" of how your bank impacts the community is only limited by time and your own creativity.